Homotopy categories of unbounded complexes of projective modules: Applications

-which is the dimension of the big support of $X$ in the derived category.
+which is the dimension of the big support of $H(X)$.
 (Note that we use the convention that $\dim _R M = -1 $ for the trivial $R$-module $M=\{ 0 \}$.)
 Then the theorem above includes the following generalization of Theorem \ref{last main theorem}.

 \begin{corollary} Let $R$ be a generically Gorenstein ring.
-Then, for a complex $X \in \K$, we have the equality $ \dim _R X = \dim _R X^*. $ \end{corollary}
+Then, for a complex $X \in \K$, we have the equality $ \dim _R {H(X)} = \dim _R {H(X^*)}. $ \end{corollary}